tcdowney/downey-io-jekyll/blog/_posts/2017-09-17-how-to-deploy-static-site-cloud-foundry.md

 # editing manifest.yml
 applications:
 - name: my-static-site
-  memory: 32M
+  memory: 20M
   instances: 1
   buildpack: https://github.com/cloudfoundry/staticfile-buildpack
   random-route: true
 {% endhighlight %}

-This change will scale the site down to a single instance the next time we run `cf push`.
+This change will scale the site down to a single instance with only 20 megabytes of RAM the next time we run `cf push`.
 To deploy your changes just run `jekyll build` to regenerate the `_site` folder and `cf push` again.
 If you don't have Jekyll set up, don't worry.
 For the purposes of this demo just edit the files in the `_site` directory directly.
 Now, let's kick off that build and deploy:

 {% highlight bash %}
 $ jekyll build # or optionally edit _site manually
 $ cf push
 {% endhighlight %}

 The site will restage and you'll be able to see your changes live at the route you were given earlier.
-Running `cf app my-static-site` will confirm that it has been scaled down to a single instance.
+Running `cf app my-static-site` will confirm that it has been scaled down to a single instance and will display how much of the 20 MB of memory it's actually using.

 ## Mapping a Custom Domain